Winter Storm Warning from TUE 3:00 PM CST until WED 9:00 AM CST

 Issued by National Weather Service – Chicago, IL

-4 to 7 inches and ice accumulations of up to around one tenth of
+accumulations of 4 to 7 inches and ice accumulations of up to

 * IMPACTS…Plan on snow or slush and ice covered roads and